meltano/meltano/docs/src/plugins/loaders/redshift.md

 - [Environment variable](/docs/configuration.html#configuring-settings): `TARGET_REDSHIFT_VALIDATE_RECORDS`
 - Default: `false`

 Validate every single record message to the corresponding JSON schema.
-This option is disabled by default and invalid RECORD messages will fail only at load time by Postgres.
+This option is disabled by default and invalid RECORD messages will fail only at load time by Redshift.
 Enabling this option will detect invalid records earlier but could cause performance degradation.

 #### How to use